-All states require appraisers to be state licensed or certified in order to provide appraisals to federally regulated lenders.
+Every state requires real estate appraisers to have a license in order to provide appraisals to federally regulated lenders.

-Because state requirements vary, contact your state’s regulatory agency for specific requirements.
+Again, state requirements vary significantly, so the best way to get started is knowing exactly what your state’s steps are.
 Click on the state below to be redirected to our licensing requirements page where you will find information on:

 - Required education in your state by license level

 - Additional education required

 - Exclusions – which courses can be taken online and if any are excluded and must be taken in a classroom

 - Links to your state Appraisal Board and contact information